Federated Learning from Small Datasets: Related Work

 \section{Related Work}

 Learning from small datasets is a well studied problem in machine learning.
-In the literature, we find among others general solutions, such as using simpler models, and transfer learning~\citep{torrey2010transfer}, to more specialized ones, such as data augmentation~\citep{ibrahim2021augmentation} and few-shot learning~\citep{vinyals2016matching, prabhu2019few}.
-In our scenario, however, data is abundant, but the problem is that the local datasets at each site are small and cannot be pooled.
+In the literature, we find both general solutions, such as using simpler models and transfer learning~\citep{torrey2010transfer}, and more specialized ones, such as data augmentation~\citep{ibrahim2021augmentation} and few-shot learning~\citep{vinyals2016matching, prabhu2019few}.
+In our scenario overall data is abundant, but the problem is that data is distributed into small local datasets at each site, which we are not allowed to pool. \citet{hao2021towards} propose local data augmentation for federated learning, but their method requires a sufficient quality of the local model for augmentation which is the opposite of the scenario we are considering. \citet{huang2021fl} provide generalization bounds for federated averaging via the NTK-framework, but requires one-layer infinite-width NNs and infinitesimal learning rates.

-Federated learning and its variants have been shown to learn from incomplete local data sources, e.g., non-iid label distributions~\citep{li2020federated, wang2019federated} and differing feature distributions~\citep{li2020fedbn, reisizadeh2020robust}, but were proven to fail in case of large gradient diversity~\citep{haddadpour2019convergence} and too dissimilar label distribution~\citep{marfoq2021federated}.
-For very small datasets, local empirical distributions may vary greatly from the global data distribution---while the difference of empirical to true distribution decreases exponentially with the sample size (e.g., according to the Dvoretzky–Kiefer–Wolfowitz inequality), for small sample sizes the difference can be substantial, in particular if the data distribution differs from a Normal distribution~\citep{kwak2017central}.
+Federated learning and its variants have been shown to learn from incomplete local data sources, e.g., non-iid label distributions~\citep{li2020federated, wang2019federated} and differing feature distributions~\citep{li2020fedbn, reisizadeh2020robust}, but fail in case of large gradient diversity~\citep{haddadpour2019convergence} and strongly dissimilar label distribution~\citep{marfoq2021federated}.
+For small datasets, local empirical distributions may vary greatly from the global distribution: the difference of empirical to true distribution decreases exponentially with the sample size (e.g., according to the Dvoretzky–Kiefer–Wolfowitz inequality), but for small samples the difference can be substantial, in particular if the distribution differs from a Normal distribution~\citep{kwak2017central}. \citet{shamir2014distributed} have shown the adverse effect of bad local models on averaging, proving that even due to a single bad model averaging can be arbitrarily bad.

-FedProx~\citep{li2020federated} is a variant of federated learning that is particularly suitable for tackling non-iid data distributions.
-It increases training stability by adding a momentum-like proximal term to the objective functions.
-This increase in stability, however, comes at the cost of not being privacy-preserving anymore~\citep{rahman2021challenges}.
-We compare \ourmethod to FedProx in Section~\ref{sec:experiments}.